-Japanese Jujutsu in The Woodlands, Texas
+Japanese Jujitsu in The Woodlands, Texas

 The dojo has been in operation since 2007 and was formally established as a registered Hakkoryu dojo (#48090) with the Hombu Dojo in Omiya, Japan on October 1, 2013.
 It remains active and in good standing today.

 The head instructor is Menkyo Shihan Joseph Adornato who has been involved in the martial arts since 1973.
-He studied various style of jujutsu and achieved dan ranking in these other martial arts.
+He studied various style of jujitsu and achieved dan ranking in these other martial arts.
 In 2002, Shihan Adornato began his study of Hakkoryu Jujutsu and in August 2014, trained directly under Nidai Soke Ryuho Okuyama and was subsequently awarded the rank of Menkyo Shihan in Hakkoryu Jujutsu.

 Hakkoryu Nintai Dojo offers a highly structured program that allows one to develop self-protection methods requiring no strength and resulting in no injury to the attacker, unless necessary.
 In addition to teaching self-defense principles, Hakkoryu Nintai Dojo also strives to promote self-improvement, better health, and inner discipline partially attained through an understanding of Koho Shiatsu.